sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 Digging in, we see entries for `volumes`, `ports`, and `environment` variables.
 Looking closer, to get our application talking with our database, we're telling the application to point to a server at the `database` hostname.
 Time for an aside on Docker networks.

+We also define `depends_on`, which tells Docker Compose that we must have a database container running before our application container starts.

 ### Docker Networks

 When using Docker Compose, there are several useful features it also enables for us, without having to specify any configuration.